 Deepfakes

-It is important to learn the necessary skills to distinguish true from false information.
+It is important to learn the skills necessary to distinguish true from false information.
 The topic of deepfakes is ideally suited for media education work because they are a new technical form of manipulation that exerts a great deal of fascination.
 It is important to emphasize not only the seemingly infinite possibilities of manipulation, but also the limits of what is possible.
-And, above all, to show how one can track down deepfakes with the help of one's own skills or Web offerings such as fact-checking sites.
+And above all, to show how one can use one's own skills or fact-checking sites to track down deepfakes.

 What are deepfakes?